iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## ElectronApp changes

 Reduced API surface of an `ElectronApp` class to only allow white-listed APIs from `electron` modules to be called. `ElectronApp` is updated to reflect the change: `callShell` and `callApp` methods are removed, `callDialog` is updated to only show dialogs and a message box.

+## Frontend category APIs

+A [Category]($backend) provides a way to organize groups of [GeometricElement]($backend)s.
+Each category contains at least one [SubCategory]($backend) which defines the appearance of geometry belonging to that subcategory.
+This information is important for frontend code - for example, the display system needs access to subcategory appearances so that it can draw elements correctly, and applications may want to [hilite subcategories](#hiliting-models-and-subcategories) in a [Viewport]($frontend).

+[IModelConnection.categories]($frontend) now provides access to APIs for querying this information.
+The information is cached upon retrieval so that repeated requests need not query the backend.

+- [IModelConnection.Categories.getCategoryInfo]($frontend) provides the Ids and appearance properties of all subcategories belonging to one or more categories.
+- [IModelConnection.Categories.getSubCategoryInfo]($frontend) provides the appearance properties of one or more subcategories belonging to a specific category.

 ## IModelHostOptions